mohamed-ali0/bots_apis/documentation/CHECK_APPOINTMENTS_LINE_FALLBACK.md

-# Check Appointments API - Line Dropdown Fallback
+# Check Appointments API - Line Autocomplete Fallback

 ## Overview

-The `/check_appointments` endpoint now includes intelligent fallback handling for the Line dropdown selection.
-When the specified line is not found in the dropdown options, the system will automatically select any available option to continue the appointment flow.
+The `/check_appointments` endpoint now includes intelligent fallback handling for the Line autocomplete field.
+When the specified line is not found in the autocomplete options, the system will automatically select any available option to continue the appointment flow.

+**Important:** Line and Equip Size are **autocomplete input fields**, not dropdowns.
+They open a list when clicked, but work differently from regular dropdowns.

 ## Request Format